Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Homogeneous second-order Hamiltonian structures

 in a real or complex vector space of dimension $N$.
 Therefore, the number of independent components of the two-forms $g$ and $g^{0}$ is $N(N-1)/2$, and the number of independent components of the alternating three-form $T$ is $N(N-1)(N-2)/6$.
 In summary, every alternating two-form of type~\eqref{3} defines a unique homogeneous Hamiltonian operator of second order.

-As mentioned in the previous section, projective algebraic geometry plays a key role in investigating homogeneous Hamiltonian operators of both order 2 and 3.
-Let us consider the $N$-dimensional projective space $\mathbb{P}^N=\mathbb{P}(\mathbb{K}^{N+1})$, $\mathbb{K}=\mathbb{R},\mathbb{C}$, and let $u^1, \ldots ,u^N,u^{N+1}$ be the coordinates on $\K^{N+1}$.
+{As previously mentioned}, projective algebraic geometry plays a key role in investigating homogeneous Hamiltonian operators of both order 2 and 3. {For this reason,} let us consider the $N$-dimensional projective space $\mathbb{P}^N=\mathbb{P}(\mathbb{K}^{N+1})$, $\mathbb{K}=\mathbb{R},\mathbb{C}$, and let $u^1, \ldots ,u^N,u^{N+1}$ be the coordinates on $\K^{N+1}$.
 Following~\cite{VerVit2}, we can define a homogeneous version $G$ of $g$ in these coordinates, such that equation~\eqref{3} becomes

-Note that $G$ is \emph{not} an alternating two-form.
-However, we can associate to $G_{ij}$ an alternating three-form $\tilde{T}$ whose components are defined as follows: